 English archdeacon scored much off the Irish archbishop; though, as these pages have shown, the archbishop's history was somewhat inaccurate.
+But then, in an encounter of was somewhat maccurate.
 But then, in an encounter of words and wits, point, not accuracy, always carries the day.
 In his treatise, De Rebus a se Gestis, in vol. i., quoted above, Giraldus tells us that the Bishop of Ossory told the archbishop, when supping with him the night of the archdeacon's sermon, that it was with difficulty he kept his episcopal hands off the preacher.
 Synods were lively in those days.
 1 Cf. Theiner's Vet.
 Monum., pp. 16, 23.